xpatiate/auhansard_said/README.md

 ## TODO

-* Improve analysis to exclude proper nouns
+* Improve text analysis to exclude proper nouns
+* Improve manage.sh or tweet-listener.py to retrieve XML file from links in tweet